-(c) Property, plant and equipment:
+(c) Capital assets:

-Property, plant and equipment are recorded at cost.
+Capital assets are recorded at cost.
 Assets acquired under capital leases are initially recorded at the present value of the future minimum lease payments and amortized over the useful life of the assets.
-Minor equipment replacements are expensed in the year of replacement.
+Minor equipment replacements are expensed in the year of replacement,